 According to PC World, JTG/Muir switched from a PBX to VoIP due to a lack of features and hefty maintenance costs.
 As a result, the company is now saving $1,200 a month, is enjoying better features, and has 3x the bandwidth of its previous PBX system.

 Hundreds of thousands of companies across the country have experienced savings similar to JTG/Muir.
-Data compiled from all these companies shows that switching to VoIP from a landline or PBX system can save businesses up to 60 perfect each month.
+Data compiled from all these companies shows that switching to VoIP from a landline or PBX system can save businesses up to 60 percent each month.

-With the potential of a 60 perfect savings you can’t go wrong.
+With the potential of a 60 percent savings you can’t go wrong.
 If you want to save on costs, go with VoIP.

 Below you’ll see the initial costs of Nextiva’s business plans.
 Note that there are no setup fees.
 The monthly fee is just under $20, and with that you get all the benefits and features that you didn’t even know of when using a landline.
 Not to mention, you get your own cloud PBX with your monthly plan.

 In terms of cost, VoIP beats landlines by a landslide.
 Shifting to VoIP can give your business a competitive edge over competitors that are still using traditional systems.
 A clear win.